agsb/jelly/documents/LogBook.md

 Using zero detector circuit as A8 for FSM eeproms U1 and U2, solves how detect zero.

 When in page A8=0 if got a _begin_ [ is a end of loop.
 When in page A8=1 if got a _again_ [ is a loop back.

-Both sets the counter and select A9=1 as page loop.
+Both cases sets the counter and select A9=1 for mode loop.
+Everthing else is same for both.

-In page loop, A8=1 and A9=1, any _begin_ or _again_ just updates the counter until counter is zero, then page will be, A8=0 and A9=1, which clears A8=0 and A9=0.
+In mode loop, at A8=1 and A9=1, any _begin_ or _again_ just updates the counter until counter is zero.
+When then page will be, A8=0 and A9=1, which clears A8=0 and A9=0.

-As no data read while in loop mode, the circuit for Math is used as counter.
+As no data is read or writed, while in loop mode, the circuit for Math is used as counter.

-Confirm two FSM eeproms, One with M0-M3, for Math, decode (and maybe 3 flips-flops), and T0-T4 for control devices at connector; And Two for C0-C4, for internal control lines and K0-K4 not used and reserved.
+Confirm use of two eeproms for Finite State Machine.
+One with M0-M3, for Math, decode (and maybe 3 flips-flops), and T0-T4 for control devices at connector; One for C0-C4, for internal control lines and K0-K4 not used and reserved.

 11/07/2023